mohit-jagatiya/TechRxKotlinRoom/README.md

 # TechRxKotlinRoom
-RxKotlin in combination with the Room database by techextensor
+RxKotlin in combination with the Room database by Tech Extensors